May 14, 2026

 4. Start speaking

 Before either version works reliably, confirm your microphone is set as the default input device under Settings > System > Sound.
 A misconfigured mic is the most common reason the shortcut does nothing.
-Once that's sorted, you're dictating within seconds.
+Once that's sorted, you're up and running in seconds.

 Voice Recognition Accuracy in 2026

 Accuracy is where most voice recognition tools either earn trust or lose it.
-Research shows 73% of users cite accuracy as the top challenge when adopting voice recognition, and 66% point to accent and dialect recognition as a specific barrier.
+73% of users cite accuracy as their top challenge when adopting voice recognition, and 66% point to accent and dialect recognition as a specific barrier.

 That gap between 90% and 95% matters more than it sounds.
 At 150 words per minute, a 5% error rate means stopping to fix roughly 7 words every single minute.